Zero-shot Emergent Robotic Behaviors using World Models

 Figure 1b.
 Composite skill switching on a second embodiment.

 It is important to remember that the stick arm and gripper arm (each with their own skill policies and skill world models) were trained fully separately: at no point in training did the system see this full, compositional trajectory.
 Based on the state of the environment, the system successfully inferred that directly lifting the cube is not an option, and planned a composite trajectory using the complementary strengths of the two arms.
+The planner did not find this trajectory in memory; it derived it through active reasoning over its world models.

 (2) Subgoal Discovery